KGI4NFDI/Guidelines/src/content/docs/guide/QLever/3data_modelling_import.md

+---
-# Data Modelling and Import:
+title: Data Modelling and Import
-This section focuses on the methods QLever offers to handle RDF datasets, including loading, bulk processing, and using alternative formats like CSV for efficient data management.
+description: This section focuses on the methods QLever offers to handle RDF datasets, including loading, bulk processing, and using alternative formats like CSV for efficient data management.
+---

 ## RDF Insert Methods
 ### Loading RDF Datasets: